 My goal is to point out that when you hear you should never go past about f/11 only because of some notion about pixels diffraction limit, that you can simply laugh and ignore it when and if you have a situation needing more depth of field.
 When it can obviously help so much, it seems dumb not to do it.
 The f/stops are provided on the lens to be used when it can help.
 Just try it both ways, and look at the results, and decide if the depth of field helps much more than the diffraction hurts.
 Of course, diffraction does hurt, a little.
 Of course, depth of field can help, often a lot, especially obvious when depth of field is limiting you.
 That is the purpose of those higher f/stops.
 But if you listen to the wrong information, you might be missing out on the proper tools.
 Try it, see what happens.
 Don't just walk away without knowing.

 A real world example of the actual evidence, ruler markings showing 1/16 inch rulings (about 1.6 mm).
-The last top partial mark is at 4 inches.
+The last top partial mark is near 4 inches.

-Both pictures are D800 FX, 105mm, 1:1 macro, full frame.
+Both pictures are D800 FX, 105 mm, 1:1 macro.
 Only difference is aperture.
 Both are cropped to about 1/4 frame height, and then resampled to 1/3 size here.

 Falsely imagining that we ought to be limited to f/11 can be a real detriment to results.